lnxu303/designate-certmanager-webhook/README.md

 # ACME webhook Implementation for OpenStack Designate

 This is an ACME webhook implementation for the [cert-manager](http://docs.cert-manager.io).
 It works with OpenStack Designate DNSaaS to generate certificates using DNS-01 challenges.

+It's a rewrite of code [designate-certmanager-webhook](https://github.com/syseleven/designate-certmanager-webhook) with test integration and helm chart.

 ## Installation